 Beyond shoes for physical activities, you need to make sure you limit the amount of time you spend wearing high-heeled shoes.
 Pumps and stilettos may look cute, but they cause excessive tension on connective tissues in your feet and lower legs (due to the elevated position of your heels).
 If you wear these kinds of shoes for work, consider wearing more-sensible models on your way to and from the office.

-- Easing into physical activity.
 When you are starting a new running or exercise program, you need to give your body some time to adjust to the increased forces you are placing on it.
 This is especially true for your feet and ankles.
-It’s easy to take this for granted, but we all place tremendous amounts of force on our lower limbs (even just walking places at least two times your bodyweight in force on your foot when it lands!).
+It’s easy to take this for granted, but we all place tremendous amounts of force on our lower limbs (even just walking places at least two times your

 To keep your lower limbs safe, start any new workout program at an easy level and then slowly ramp up your intensity and duration over time.
 A good target is about a 10% increase per week.
 Doing more than that increases your injury risk.